Woosung railway: Construction

-Even before realizing a railway was intended, the regional viceroy Shen Pao-chen noticed that public land at Wusong had been fraudulently sold to the "road" and demanded its repurchase and a ban on any road crossing the Wenzaobang to enter Wusong proper.
-His subsequent discovery that its conversion to rail had been previously mooted and was known to Feng Chun-kuang, the Shanghai taotai, only increased his annoyance.
+Even before realizing a railway was intended, the regional viceroy Shen Baozhen noticed that public land at Wusong had been fraudulently sold to the "road" and demanded its repurchase and a ban on any road crossing the Wenzaobang to enter Wusong proper.
+His subsequent discovery that its conversion to rail had been previously mooted and was known to Feng Zhunguang, the circuit intendant of Shanghai, only increased his annoyance.

 The British engineer Gabriel J. Morrison hammered in the first spike on 20 January 1876.
 The Pioneer ran its first trials on about a mile of track on February 14.
-Within a week, the Shanghai taotai Feng Chün-kuang had written a protest to the British consul Walter H. Medhurst.
+Within a week, the circuit intendant of Shanghai Feng Zhunguang had written a protest to the British consul Walter H. Medhurst.
 After consultation, they agreed that the Chinese would permit construction to continue so long as the British ceased to employ the locomotive and that both would seek further instruction from their superiors.
-Upon being notified of the railway, Shen Pao-chen ordered the taotai to suspend all work: this failed, but workmen, dibaos, and landowners came under such pressure that the company considered the agreement vitiated and restored the locomotive on March 20.
+Upon being notified of the railway, Shen Baozhen ordered the circuit intendant to suspend all work: this failed, but workmen, dibao, and landowners came under such pressure that the company considered the agreement vitiated and restored the locomotive on March 20.
 Wade ordered the British naval commander to Shanghai and provided for protection against any local interference against the workmen.

 The British secretary W.F.
-Mayers met with the Shanghai taotai six times in mid-April concerning a Chinese purchase of the railway; both concurred in principle but differed on how long Jardine's would continue its management role.
+Mayers met with the circuit intendant of Shanghai six times in mid-April concerning a Chinese purchase of the railway; both concurred in principle but differed on how long Jardine's would continue its management role.
 Mayers demanded eight years, Feng would only permit three.
 Adamant objection from Wu Yuan-ping, the new governor of Jiangsu, ended these negotiations.